 This difficulty can be partially resolved by comparing our models with those available in the literature.
-The following ML approaches have been tried to predict partial charges in MOFs: multilayer connectivity-based atom contribution (m-CBAC) method developed by Zou et al.,\cite{zou2020efficient} message passing neural networks (MPNNs) implemented by Raza et al.,\cite{raza2020message} random forest models in conjunction with features inspired by the electronegativity equalization principle (PACMOF\cite{kancharlapalli2021fast} package), and our implementation\cite{korolev2020transferable} included local structural features as inputs to the XGBoost models.
-The direct comparison of listed approaches is hindered by differences in the used partitioning scheme (DDEC3\cite{manz2012improved} versus DDEC6\cite{manz2016introducing,limas2016introducing,manz2017introducing,limas2018introducing}) and sets of MOFs.
-In addition, although in all these studies, the number of structures under consideration is about three thousand, the data size differs significantly.
-It is well known that the availability of materials data has a significant impact on the predictive precision of ML models.\cite{zhang2018strategy} Therefore, the following estimates are general and are not in the strict sense of benchmarking.
-The presented partial charge predictor slightly outperforms PACMOF\cite{kancharlapalli2021fast} and MPNNs\cite{raza2020message} in MAE: 0.0113, 0.0192, and 0.025 e\textsuperscript{--}, respectively.
-Less representative Pearson and Spearman coefficients are given for the m-CBAC\cite{zou2020efficient} approach.
-Their values (0.997 and 0.984, respectively) are lower than those presented in this study (0.9985 and 0.9960).
-The only competitor is our previous implementation,\cite{korolev2020transferable} which shows an even smaller MAE of 0.0096 e\textsuperscript{--}.
-The insignificant difference may be due to distinction in featurization schemas, and more importantly, the removal of duplicate data in this study.
+The following ML approaches were used to predict the partial charges in MOFs: the multilayer connectivity-based atom contribution (m-CBAC) method developed by Zou et al.,\cite{zou2020efficient} the message passing neural networks (MPNNs) implemented by Raza et al.,\cite{raza2020message} random forest models in conjunction with features inspired by the electronegativity equalization principle (PACMOF\cite{kancharlapalli2021fast} package), and our implementation\cite{korolev2020transferable} that included local structural features as inputs to the XGBoost models.
+The direct comparison of the listed approaches is hindered by the differences in the used partitioning scheme (DDEC3\cite{manz2012improved} versus DDEC6\cite{manz2016introducing,limas2016introducing,manz2017introducing,limas2018introducing}) and the sets of MOFs.
+In addition, although in all these studies the number of structures under consideration was about three thousand, the data sizes differed significantly.
+It is well known that the availability of materials data has a significant impact on the predictive precision of ML models.\cite{zhang2018strategy} Therefore, the following estimates are general and are not true performance benchmarks.
+In terms of the MAE, the presented partial charge predictor, with an MAE of 0.0113 e\textsuperscript{--}, slightly outperformed the PACMOF\cite{kancharlapalli2021fast} and MPNN\cite{raza2020message}, with MAEs of 0.0192 and 0.025 e\textsuperscript{--}, respectively.
+The less representative Pearson and Spearman coefficients are given for the m-CBAC\cite{zou2020efficient} approach.
+Their values (0.997 and 0.984, respectively) were lower than those obtained in this study (0.9985 and 0.9960).
+The only close competitor was our previous implementation,\cite{korolev2020transferable} which showed an even smaller MAE of 0.0096 e\textsuperscript{--}.
+The insignificant difference may have been due to the distinction in the featurization schemas and, more importantly, the removal of duplicate data in this study.